 Seventh Graders have the opportunity to choose local mission trips or go on a week-long spiritual growth camp:

 "The main thing I saw is the urgency for the Gospel.
 We would go out into the villages each day and meet with people who had never heard the name of Jesus.
-With only 10 students on the trip we grew extremely close and got to serve together which was so much fun." -Ashley Wilson (Nepal)
+With only 10 students on the trip we grew extremely close and got to serve together which was so much fun." -Ashley Wilson (South Asia)

 "While in Atlanta, we served at the Dream Center, an outreach center for the people in Atlanta.
 We served the homeless, made cards sharing God's love, and packed food boxes.
 The Atlanta trip showed me that sharing God's love can really change lives and serving Him can make a huge impact." -Avery Boothby (Atlanta)